Page Updated: April 1, 2021

 R.M. of St. Andrews Office

-Now that the Province has slowly eased COVID-19 public health restrictions, the Municipal Office will re-open to the public beginning March 1, 2021 at limited capacity.
+Now that the Province has eased COVID-19 public health restrictions, the Municipal Office has re-opened to the public at limited capacity.
 If attending our offices, we ask that the following measures be adhered to:

 - If you are experiencing any COVID-19 related symptoms, please do not attend our offices.